simonprickett/node-red-redis-hotel-jobs/README.md

 Make the following changes to the settings file and save it...

-At the top of the file just before the line `module.exports = {`, add the following to set your Redis creddentials in the form of a Redis URL as an environment variable:
+At the top of the file just before the line `module.exports = {`, add the following to set your Redis credentials in the form of a Redis URL as an environment variable:

 ```javascript
 process.env.REDIS_URL="redis://default:<password>@<host>:<port>"